glorborg/trademonkey-docs/docs-site/docs/lexicon/execution-drift.md

 ---
 sidebar_position: 1
+slug: /lexicon/execution-drift
 title: What Is Execution Drift in Trading?
-description: Execution drift is the measurable divergence between a trader's stated plan and their actual execution under live trading conditions.
+description: Execution drift is the measurable gap between a trader's stated plan and actual execution behavior under live conditions.
+Learn how to detect it.
 keywords: [execution drift, trading psychology, behavioral trading, plan deviation, trading execution]
 ---

-# What Is Execution Drift in Trading?

 ![Diagram showing execution drift as the gap between a planned trade and actual execution behavior.](/img/lexicon/execution-drift-diagram.png)